 Teaching Law Students Through Individual Learning Styles, with Rita Dunn, 62 Alba.
 L. Rev. 213 (1998).

-How Schools, Parents, and Courts can Respond to Federal Law and Improve Classroom Teaching for At-Risk Students, in DIFFERENTIATING INSTRUCTION FOR AT-RISK STUDENTS, by Rita Dunn and Andrea Honigsfeld (2009).
+How Schools, Parents, and Courts can Respond to Federal Law and Improve Classroom Teaching for At-Risk Students, in Differentiating Instructions for At-Risk Students, by Rita Dunn and Andrea Honigsfeld (2009).

 A Blueprint for a Truly Innovative Law School, in What If . . . : A Guide to Improving Education (R. Dunn & S.A.
 Griggs, eds., 2007).